dfelinto/blender-manual/manual/render/workbench/introduction.rst

    the Workbench render engine can be selected as the *Render Engine* in the Render properties.

 By default the 3D Viewport uses Workbench to shade and light objects.
+Unlike other render engines such as Eevee or Cycles, the Workbench engine does not use shader nodes.
-Shading settings can be tweaked in the 3D Viewport's :doc:`Shading popover </editors/3dview/display/shading>`.
+Instead, shading settings can be tweaked in the 3D Viewport's :doc:`Shading popover </editors/3dview/display/shading>` or the render properties when doing final renders.

 Workbench supports assigning random colors to objects to make each visually distinct.
 Other coloring mechanisms also exist, including; materials, Color Attributes, and textures.